KxSystems/docs/docs/kb/file-compression.md

 ### Gzip

-Compression algoritm `2` uses Gzip.
+Compression algorithm `2` uses Gzip.
 Source and algorithm details can be found [here](http://zlib.net).
 The following libraries are required by kdb+:

 | :fontawesome-brands-linux: Linux | :fontawesome-brands-apple: macOS | :fontawesome-brands-windows: Windows